Williams Alarcón

-Williams Héctor Alarcón Cepeda (born 29 November 2000) is a Chilean footballer who plays as a midfielder for Ibiza on loan from Primera División club Unión La Calera.
+Williams Héctor Alarcón Cepeda (born 29 November 2000) is a Chilean footballer who plays as a midfielder for Argentine Primera División side Boca Juniors.

 Career

+As a youth player, Alarcón was with club Juanita Aguirre from Conchalí, Santiago, before joining Colo-Colo, where he coincided with Rodrigo Ureña.

-On 31 January 2023, Alarcón signed for Segunda División club Ibiza on loan until the end of the season with an option to buy.
+On 31 January 2023, Alarcón signed for Segunda División club Ibiza on loan from Unión La Calera until the end of the season with an option to buy.

+Back to Unión La Calera, in August 2023 Alarcón signed with Argentine club Huracán until December 2026.
+In January 2025, he was transferred to Boca Juniors.

 International career

 He represented Chile at under-23 level in the 2019 Toulon Tournament and the 1–0 win against Peru U23 on 31 August 2022, in the context of preparations for the 2023 Pan American Games.

 At senior level, he made his debut in the friendly match against Morocco on 23 September 2022.